medialab/minet/docs/cli.md

                                 -i/--input.

 Optional Arguments:
+  --end-time END_TIME           The newest UTC datetime from which the videos
+                                will be retrieved (end-time is excluded).
+                                Warning: videos more recent than end-time will still be retrieved from the API, but they will not be written in the output file.
+The date should have the format: "YYYY-MM-DDTHH:mm:ssZ"
+                                but incomplete dates will be completed for you e.g. "2002-04".
   -k, --key KEY                 YouTube API Data dashboard API key.
 Can be used
                                 more than once.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
+  --start-time START_TIME       The oldest UTC datetime from which the videos
+                                will be retrieved (start-time is included).
+The date should have the format:
+                                "YYYY-MM-DDTHH:mm:ssZ" but incomplete dates will
+                                be completed for you e.g. "2002-04".
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.